VDA5050/VDA5050/VDA5050_EN.md

 ### 6.12.3 Base request

-If the AGV detects that its base is running low, it can set the `newBaseRequest` flag to "true" to prevent unnecessary braking.
+If the AGV detects that its base is running short, it can set the `newBaseRequest` flag to "true" to attempt to prevent unnecessary braking.

 ### 6.12.4 Information

-The AGV can submit arbitrary additional information to master control via the `information` array.
+The AGV can submit arbitrary additional information to the master control via the `information` array.
-It is up to the AGV how long it reports information via an information message.
+It is up to the AGV to decide how long it reports information via an information message.

-Master control shall not use the info messages for logic, it shall only be used for visualization and debugging purposes.
+The master control shall not use the info messages for logic; they shall only be used for visualization and debugging purposes.

 ### 6.12.5 Errors